sinaptik-ai/panda-agi/docs/README.md

-# Panda AGI SDK Documentation
+# PandaAGI SDK Documentation

-This directory contains the Mintlify documentation for the Panda AGI SDK.
+This directory contains the Mintlify documentation for the PandaAGI SDK.

 ## Getting Started